nqnm/Colorful/.github/README.md

 > Use `ctrl+alt+p` to completely de/activate bspwm workspace preview.
 > Use `ctrl+alt+d` to deactivate bspwm workspace preview for the current screen resolution but automatically activate it again when the screen resolution changes.

-# Kitty Sessions & Shorcuts
+# Kitty Sessions & shortcuts

 According to the [kitty documentation](https://sw.kovidgoyal.net/kitty/) we can define windows that can be tiled next to each other in arbitrary arrangements, based on [layouts](https://sw.kovidgoyal.net/kitty/overview/#layouts).
 Additionally, kitty also has the ability for window management, tabs management, layout management, and sessions.
 This means that kitty can be used as a replacement for tmux.